virtual-labs/engineers-forum/hosting-engineer-role.md

    *Closed*: This status indicates that a hosting request has been serviced by the hosting team and is labeled as *Hosted* or *Reopened* or *Reverted* or *Not Approved*.

-## Process to be followed for creating of Experiment Repositories
-   Steps to be followed by VLEAD's Hosting Engineer

-   - Step 1 : </br>
-   &nbsp;&nbsp;&nbsp;&nbsp; On receiving a [request](https://github.com/virtual-labs/engineers-forum/issues) for creation of experiment repositories for the lab, VLEAD's hosting engineer will create the experiment(s) repository from the [ph3-exp-template](https://github.com/virtual-labs/ph3-exp-template) repository.

-   - Step 2 : </br>
-   &nbsp;&nbsp;&nbsp;&nbsp; VLEAD's hosting engineer will create two branches - dev and testing from the main branch in the created experiment repositories.

-   - Step 3 : </br>
-   &nbsp;&nbsp;&nbsp;&nbsp; VLEAD's hosting engineer will add the Github Handle of the developer provided in the request issue to the newly created experiment repository with maintainer access.
-VLEAD's hosting engineer will also add the developer’s common email address to the GitHub notification center.

-   - Step 4 : </br>
-   &nbsp;&nbsp;&nbsp;&nbsp; VLEAD's hosting engineer will comment on the repository creation request providing the links to the created repositories.

 ## Process to be followed for OnBoarding Request